Have You Ever Thought About The Pros And Cons Of A Water Birth?

-Water births are my
+Water births are my all-time superhero!

 If you have never experienced a water birth before you will definitely want to after reading this, ha!
 (I’m obviously not biased)

-There are plenty of ways that you can give birth, you just have to choose one which suits you best.
+There are plenty of ways that you can give birth, you just have to choose the one which suits you best.

-I’ve given birth to 4 children and not all of them were water births but certainly the last 2 definitely were and it was the best decision I’ve ever made.
+I’ve given birth to 4 children and not all of them were water births but certainly, the last 2 definitely were and it was the best decision I’ve ever made.

-Childbirth is never going to be an easy task so you have to make the most of it (so to speak).
+Giving birth is never going to be an easy task so you have to make the most of it (so to speak).

 If you are a no-nonsense “hit me with all the pain relief you have” type of girl and that works for you then great!

-What is A Water Birth?
+What Is A Water Birth?

-If you decide to have a water birth there are a few things that you need to know and also how to prepare for it.
+If you decide to have a water birth there are a few things that you need to know about and also how to prepare for it.

 To start with not everyone can have a water birth, unfortunately.

-A water birth is considered to be a natural birth therefore if you are thought to be having a high-risk pregnancy then you would not be able to give birth in this way.
+Water birthing is considered to be a natural birth therefore if you are thought to be having a high-risk pregnancy then you would not be able to give birth in this way.

-What is Considered a High-Risk Pregnancy?
+What Is Considered A High-Risk Pregnancy?